 In order to more permanently honour the victims, a memorial will be erected at United Nations Headquarters in New York.
 The winning design for the memorial, The Ark of Return by Rodney Leon, an American architect of Haitian descent, was selected through an international competition and announced in September 2013.

-In 2014, in addition to the formal annual observance of the International Day, during the week of 25 March, a series of worldwide commemorative activities are planned throughout the year.
-Events include solemn ceremonies, a film festival, cultural events, debates and exhibitions.
-The programme is subject to updates.
+In 2015, in addition to the formal annual observance of the International Day, during the week of 25 March, a series of worldwide commemorative activities are planned throughout the year.
+Events include a solemn ceremony at the UN, film screenings, cultural events, discussion series and exhibitions both at the UN and in other countries.
+The programme is constantly being updated and details will be available soon.